apple-domain-verification=LNnfwxGfBTdyQf8WBG3RmO6sq2PUcOSziv3QsV3ksJs apple-domain-verification=LNnfwxGfBTdyQf8WBG3RmO6sq2PUcOSziv3QsV3ksJs

 • You showed up more than you probably give yourself credit for.

-Just keep showing up as yourself with messy bits included - life balancing forces with help you get back on track.
-Trust Life.
-And keep giving fewer f*cks about the noise and more attention to what actually nourishes you.
+And that fcking counts, man.
+Just keep showing up as yourself, messy bits included.
+Life's balancing forces will help you get back on track.
+Trust life, and keep giving fewer fcks about others' expectations and more attention to what actually nourishes you.

 Sergio Alexander Norton